ScratchAddons/ScratchAddons/addons-l10n/README.md

 - `WebsiteLocalizationProvider` fetches translations using IPC (between BackgroundLocalizationProvider).
 Instances may be created on all pages, and `loadMessages` is used to load messages.
 This can be used from content scripts, option screens and popups.

 ## File name
 Files are placed under `addons-l10n/LOCALECODE` folder, where the locale code is lowercased IETF language tag used by Scratch (e.g. en, zh-tw).
-Note that 2-letter code will be used if ones with regions are unavailable; e.g. if en-US is unavailable, it uses en.
+Note that 2-letter code will be used if ones with regions are unavailable; e.g. if ja-JP is unavailable, it uses ja.
+English (en) is used as a fallback, so if ja is unavailable, en is loaded.

 File name is `ADDONID.json`, where addonid is the addon id. `_general.json` contains messages that are shared by addons.
 Note that if addons are disabled, corresponding message files will not be loaded.